adessoSE/blogpost-checker/README.md

 ### Checking authors data
 Every entry in `authors.yml` is expected to look like this.
-Post authors have to have a matching entry in this file and a post's metadata.
+A post's metadata has to have a nickname that is listed in that file.

 ```yml
 authorNickname: